Baiastan/desktop-manager/README.md

 1. "npm install"
 2. "npm run dev" - starts server and client

-In Data folder, you might wanna delete my data, but leave empty array.
-Files sould have emty array like this => [], otherwise it won't work.
+In server in data folder, you might wanna delete my data, but leave empty array.
+Files sould have empty array like this => [], otherwise it will crash.

 CLIENT
 for Tailwind to work run following command